stjude/proteinpaint/README.md

 `npm run dev` rebundles backend and frontend code

-`npm run server` restarts the proteinpaint server
+`npm start` restarts the proteinpaint server

 `npm test` tests both frontend and backend code

 `npm run test-browser` bundles the front-end spec files for use at localhost:[port]/testrun.html

 `./scripts/deploy.sh [env]` builds and deploys the bundled code

+`./build/target.sh dev` builds a Docker image and runs a containerized server, but using the public/bin bundles from `npm run dev`

 ## Release